Environment and sustainability

 Deforestation

-EU Deforestation-Free Regulation (EUDR) will be applied in Ireland and Northern Ireland from 30 December 2024.
-The aim is to promote the consumption of deforestation-free products to reduce the emissions and biodiversity loss associated with deforested, converted and degraded land.
+The aim of the EU Deforestation-Free Regulation (EUDR) is to promote the consumption of deforestation-free products to reduce the emissions and biodiversity loss associated with deforested, converted and degraded land.

 In the UK, UK Deforestation Legislation (UKDR), introduced through the Environment Act 2021, is planned for implementation in 2025.